elias-ebrahimpour/EliGram/README.md

 # EliGram
-this project is a sample of a social network
+this project is a sample of a social network with Django